ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/npm.md

 laravel@server:laravel-project$ npm run build
 ```

-## Remove `public/hot` if necessary
+## Remove `public/hot`, if necessary

-One final detail: ensure there is no `public/hot` directory in your server-side Laravel project; delete it if necessary.
+One final detail: double check that there is no `public/hot` directory in your server-side Laravel project; delete it if necessary.

-This directory is used by Vite for hot reloading during development, but will cause problems on a production machine.
+(This directory is used by Vite for hot reloading during development, but will cause problems on a production machine.
-(It shouldn't end up on your server because it is ignored in Laravel's default `.gitignore`, but check just in case.)
+It shouldn't end up on your server because it is ignored in Laravel's default `.gitignore`, but check just in case.)

 {{< deploy-laravel/navbar >}}